Connect a network drive to the server

 tcp: [1] 10.100.1.2:3260,1 iqn.2003-01.com.redhat.iscsi-gw:workshop-target (non-flash)

-tcp: [3] 10.100.1.6:3260,2 iqn.2003-01.com.redhat.iscsi-gw:workshop-target (non-flash)Here.
+tcp: [3] 10.100.1.6:3260,2 iqn.2003-01.com.redhat.iscsi-gw:workshop-target (non-flash)Here

-— iSCSI session numbers. -
+are the iSCSI session numbers. -

-Enable automatic disk mount when the server restarts by setting the parameter
+Enable automatic disk mount when the server restarts by setting the

 node.startup

-to automatic:iscsiadm --mode node -T <IQN> -p <iscsi_target_ip_address_1> --op update -n node.startup -v automatic
+parameter to automatic:iscsiadm --mode node -T <IQN> -p <iscsi_target_ip_address_1> --op update -n node.startup -v automatic

 iscsiadm --mode node -T <IQN> -p <iscsi_target_ip_address_2> --op update -n node.startup -v automatic